From Hobby Gardeners....

 Outside we have Sally and Patrick nurturing the chilli plants, digging, weeding, feeding and hand picking the chilli fruits.

-In the Cafe and Shop we have Sara, Katy, Alison and Lizzie keeping us well fed with luscious lunches and scrummy cakes and coffees.
+In the Cafe and Shop we have Sara, Robyn, Katy, Alison and Georgie keeping us well fed with luscious lunches and scrummy cakes and coffees.

-And finally, Phil and Pip who will be out-and-about manning our tasty Chilli Stall, at markets and shows.
+And finally, Phil and Pip who will be out-and-about manning our tasty Chilli Stalls, at markets and shows.

 If you are in the area, please pop in and say hello!